DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 kubectl config use-context cool_project

 ```

 ---

 #### Kubernetes Objects
-* Everything in Kubernetes is defined as Objects
+* Everything in Kubernetes is defined as objects
 * Every object has an API endpoint
 * Object definition can be written in JSON or YAML
   * Use YAML :)